+Wellness News Network

+Your Source for Health & Wellness Information

+Issue 1, December 2020

-The Wellness Express The Jump on the train to good health Issue 4, December 2011 Versatile Vitamin A: Especially Important During Flu Season Presented by:
+Versatile Vitamin A: Especially Important During Flu Season

+Presented by:

-We are now deep in the heart of winter, and you have probably already spent a good deal of the season trying to keep cold and flu viruses away by frequently washing your hands, getting lots of rest, and eating plenty of fruits and vegetables to keep your immune system in top shape.
+Langer of Frankling We are now in the heart of winter, and you have probably already spent a good deal of the season trying to keep cold and flu viruses away by frequently washing your hands, getting lots of rest, and eating plenty of fruits and vegetables to keep your immune system in top shape.
 One nutrient that is important for battling infections is vitamin A. This nutrient is based on chemical substances called retinoids and carotenoids.
 Each performs a number of vital functions in the body.
+Immune System

-Immune System When it comes to viruses and bacteria, vitamin A boosts the strength of mucous to fight these organisms and prevent them from entering the body.
+When it comes to viruses and bacteria, vitamin A boosts the strength of mucous to fight these organisms and prevent them from entering the body.
 Vitamin A is also key in the development of lymphocytes - white blood cells that spur your immune system into action and kill infected cells.
 Blood Health As well as influencing white blood cells, vitamin A plays a role in the development of oxygen carried by red blood cells.
 Sufficient amounts of this vitamin can also help increase the supplementation is often used to treat iron-deficiency anemia.
 Vision Vitamin A is crucial for eye health, as it helps your vision adjust to darkness and protects many parts of the eye from damage.
-We are fortunate in North America because vitamin A deficiency is rare compared to developing countries, where this nutrient deficiency is the leading cause of blindness
+We are fortunate in North America because vitamin A deficiency is rare compared to developing countries, where this nutrient deficiency is the leading cause of blindness.